-AirNow’s “Air Quality Index” (AQI), originally created in 1968, is updated daily and available by zip code.
+AirNow’s “Air Quality Index” (AQI), EPA’s indicator for reporting air quality, is updated daily and available by zip code.
 The Environmental Protection Agency regularly reviews the pollutants it deems hazardous to health.
 The AQI is based on the five “criteria” pollutants regulated under the Clean Air Act: ground-level ozone, particulate matter, carbon monoxide, sulfur dioxide, and nitrogen dioxide.
 AQI provides a number from 1 to 500, with corresponding color code to signify the levels of health concern.

 Children Now’s “2018-19 California County Scorecard of Children’s Well-Being” is an interactive, online report that presents a picture of children’s condition in each of California’s 58 counties.
 This report provides county-level data visualizations, tracking 30 key indicators of child well-being across counties, over time, and by race and ethnicity.
 Viewers can see all indicators for a given county or see one indicator across all counties.
 Rankings indicate how a county stacks up vis-à-vis other counties.

 The Children’s Trust’s “The Billion Dollar Bet On A Community’s Future: How the Children’s Trust persuaded the 2.4 million residents of Florida’s largest county to tax themselves during an economic downturn” (Martin Merzer) examines and analyzes the planning and implementation of a campaign in Miami-Dade County to reauthorize hundreds of programs that serve children in the areas of health care, education, and safety.